-37. CAPITAL RISK MANAGEMENT AND FINANCIAL INSTRUMENTS (continued) Foreign currency risk management
+37. CAPITAL RISK MANAGEMENT AND FINANCIAL INSTRUMENTS (Continued) Foreign currency risk management

-Certain group entities have certain foreign currency sales, purchases, cash and bank balances and borrowings denominated in US\$, EUR, HK\$, RMB and JPY, which expose the Group to foreign currency risk at these individual group entities level.
+Certain group entities have certain foreign currency sales, purchases, cash and bank balances and borrowings denominated in US\$, EUR, GBP, HK\$, RMB and JPY, which expose the Group to foreign currency risk at these individual group entities level.
 In order to mitigate the foreign currency risks, foreign currency forward contracts are entered into by the Group for certain material foreign currency transactions.
 The critical terms of these foreign currency forward contracts are similar to those of the hedged payments and receipts denominated in foreign currencies.
 These foreign currency forward contracts are designated as hedging instruments and hedge accounting is applied as the contracts are considered highly effective hedging items.
 The carrying amounts of the Group's foreign currency denominated monetary assets and monetary liabilities at the end of the reporting period are as follows:

-2021 US\$'million 2020 US\$'million
+2022 US\$'million 2021 US\$'million

-Assets

-US\$
+Assets US\$

-Cash and bank balances 3 15
+Cash and bank balances 2 3

-Trade, bills and other receivables 2

 EUR

-Cash and bank balances 1

-Trade, bills and other receivables 43 11
+Cash and bank balances Trade, bills and other receivables 2 60 43

-DMD

-RMB 0
+RMB

-Trade, bills and other receivables 6 8
+Trade, bills and other receivables 6 6

 JPY

-Cash and bank balances 6
+Cash and bank balances Trade, bills and other receivables 6 -

+GBP

-Trade, bills and other receivables 8
+Trade, bills and other receivables 15 12

-Trade, Sine and early receivables

-Liabilities
+Liabilities US\$

-U\$\$

-Trade and other payables 1 18
+Trade and other payables Borrowings 1 1 1

-Borrowings 1 1

-EUR

-Trade and other payables 22 20
+EUR Trade and other payables 31 96 22 2

-Borrowings 2 2
+Borrowings 96 2

 HK\$

-Trade and other payables
+Trade and other payables Borrowings 379 1,135

-Borrowings 1,135

-Foreign currency risk management (continued)
+Foreign currency risk management (Continued)